chris00walker/domain-model/DDD_Artefacts/docs/adr/002-domain-event-design.md

 These issues led to difficulties in ensuring business workflows worked correctly across context boundaries and problems debugging complex event chains.

 ## Decision
-We will implement a comprehensive Domain Event system with the following components:
+We will implement a comprehensive Domain Event system with the following components.
+For the complete list of domain events and their schemas, refer to the [Domain Event Catalog](../../domain-knowledge/integrations/events.md).

 1. **Standardized Event Base Class**:
    ```typescript